acomarcho/portfolio/public/blog/learning-typescript/learning-typescript.md

 (4) Always try to explicitly state the return value of functions.

-# Objects, Arrays, and Tuples
+# Objects, arrays, and tuples

 ## Objects